Over $25.5 MILLION INVESTED

 Updown

 Champions For Learning, The Education Foundation of Collier County, makes it possible for our community to impact lives of children by enriching the environment for student learning.
 NCEF funding supports the Real-World Learning Model: College & Career Prep Program, which provides underserved students with a college and career readiness curriculum, helping students connect to their futures.
+Funding also supports Future Ready Collier, a network of more than 60 organizations, businesses, schools and community members working to ensure every child in Collier County, Florida, is ready for kindergarten, students are supported during their school years and every young person enters adulthood with a vision and a plan to accomplish that vision.

 • Children’s Advocacy Center